Which city is cheaper, Bologna or Milan?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Bologna:

-When comparing the travel costs between Milan and Bologna, we can see that Bologna is more expensive.
+When comparing the travel costs between Milan and Bologna, we can see that Milan is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Bologna and Milan during the summer are popular places to visit.
 Many visitors come to Milan in the summer for the city activities, the music scene, and the family-friendly experiences.
+Furthermore, most visitors come to Bologna for the family-friendly experiences during these months.

 In Bologna, it's very sunny this time of the year.
 It's quite sunny in Milan.
 In the summer, Milan often gets less sunshine than Bologna.
 Milan gets 250 hours of sunny skies this time of year, while Bologna receives 316 hours of full sun.